The Worst Idea of All Time: Season 7: Joker: Folie à Deux

 Beginning in November 2025, Batt and Montgomery released episodes of a "method film review" of Joker: Folie à Deux, a process that involved 14 watches of the film over five days while living in the Classic Comedy Club (in Auckland).

+Season 8: Grown Ups 3

+In June 2026, Batt and Montgomery announced that upon the eventual release of Grown Ups 3 (whose production was confirmed in May 2026), they would bring back the original format of the podcast, watching the movie once a week for a year; Batt stated that, fulfilling a promise he'd made in the early years of the podcast, he would watch it weekly for two years.

 Other episodes

 Friendzone and Family Time

 Friendzone episodes began during the second season as a way to thank contributors to the podcast.
 The hosts read emails and social media messages sent in.
 These episodes were later renamed "Family Time" during Season 6.

 Reviews and DirComms

 Halfway through the second season, Batt and Montgomery created a Patreon page where subscribers could vote on a movie for the hosts to watch and record a directors commentary on.
 At the conclusion of season three, they decided to begin releasing the Patreon podcasts as part of their regular feed for free.